Koutalas, Corinthia

 Koutalas (Κουταλάς) is a rural village and a community in southern Corinthia, Greece.
 It is part of the municipal unit of Tenea.
-In 2011 its population was 215 for the village, and 746 for the community.
-The community consists of the villages Koutalas, Mapsos (pop.
-174) and Spathovouni (pop.
-357).
+In 2021 its population was 578 for the community, which consists of the villages Koutalas, Mapsos and Spathovouni.
 Koutalas is situated on a hillside, 3 km northwest of Chiliomodi, 5 km northeast of Agios Vasileios and 14 km southwest of Corinth.
 Koutalas suffered damage from the 2007 Greek forest fires.